optimistck/JoinHour.com/stat_read_me.txt

 - flow: basehandler.py (now in BP, need to move) >> base.html >> page.html (in templates)
 - register a user locally: register on the home page.
 Go to admin: http://localhost:8081/admin/users.
 Edit user, activate.
 Go to home page.
 Login.
 You get a different view.

+Forms:
+- each form has a unique id: e.g., id="form_contact"
+- the forms on the form (must / may) match what's in the forms.py file.
+NOTE: for now the forms.py file is located under the boilerplate.
+In the future all JoinHour forms should be pulled out out of boilerplate.
+-  enter form's variables in the basehandler.py in the boilerplate.
+	e.g.,	@webapp2.cached_property
+		 	   def activity_status(self):
+		    	    return self.session.get_flashes(key='_activity_status')

 Notes:
 copied all files from the boilerplate/templates to /templates to correctly use the desired base.html
 TODO: get rid of the /templates in the boilerplate/tempaltes folder?